-How Is CBD Oil Made?
+How is CBD Oil Made?

-Here’s an overview of the Hempure process.
+Here’s an overview of the Hempure process for making cbd oil.

-We make use of the full plant so that in addition to CBD, you reap the benefits of a range of cannabinoids, terpenes, fatty acids and vitamins.
+We make use of the full plant so that in addition to CBD, you reap the benefits of a range of cannabinoids, terpenes, fatty acids, and vitamins.

 Removal of trace THC content

-Hempure does one additional step to remove trace amounts of THC in our CBD oil.
-We do this to make CBD available to everyone, police, military personnel, doctors, nurses, truck drivers and anyone else who requires drug testing as part of their profession.
+Hempure does one additional step to remove trace amounts of THC in our CBD oil We do this to make CBD available to everyone, police, military personnel, doctors, nurses, truck drivers and anyone else who requires drug testing as part of their profession.

 On-site chromatography testing and 3rd party batch testing ensures accurate levels of phytocannabinoids and confirms the absence of THC through our proprietary processes.

+Most people agree there are great benefits to eating organic fruit or vegetables; hemp is no exception.
 Hemp absorbs more toxins than many other plants and many people use it for phytoremediation.
-Phytoremediation is the process of the cleansing soil of toxins.
+Phytoremediation is the process of cleansing the soil of toxins.